Debbie Downer: 2010 appearance

 During the May 8, 2010, episode hosted by Betty White, there was a Debbie Downer sketch filmed during dress rehearsal, but it was cut from the live show due to time constraints.
 The episode is now posted on NBC.com's Saturday Night Live page, featuring video clips of old and new sketches from the show's 35-years-and-counting tenure.
 A group of suburban women (all played by the guest actresses listed in addition to then-current cast member Kristen Wiig) are having a lingerie party and, as usual, Debbie Downer ruins everyone's fun.
 One housewife (played by Amy Poehler) yells at Debbie and asks her why she's so miserable all the time.
 Downer thinks back to her childhood where during her birthday, her depressed grandmother (played by White) tells her to enjoy her birthday cake now because gluten allergies run in her family.

 2015 appearance

 During the SNL 40th Anniversary Special, Dratch appears briefly at the beginning as Downer, telling the audience that starting a show with a musical performance decreases viewership.

 2020 appearance

 Debbie appears in the March 7, 2020 episode hosted by Daniel Craig, where she is a guest at a wedding, bringing her melancholy with her.
 She complained about the coronavirus and, once again, feline AIDS.

+2025 appearance

+During the Saturday Night Live 50th Anniversary Special, Dratch reprised her role playing a bartender who can't stop bringing up depressing topics such as the toxicity of both alcohol and the planet, before ultimately toasting to SNLs anniversary and "continuing advancements in curing feline AIDS".
+The special guest of the sketch was Robert De Niro.